-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the statements of fiduciary net position and the related statements of changes in fiduciary net position of the FIREMEN'S RETIREMENT SYSTEM OF ST. LOUIS (the System), a Pension Trust Fund of the City of St. Louis, Missouri, as of and for the year ended September 30, 2020, and the related notes to the financial statements, which collectively comprise the System's basic financial statements and have issued our report thereon dated February 9, 2021.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the statements of fiduciary net position and the related statements of changes in fiduciary net position of the FIREMEN'S RETIREMENT SYSTEM OF ST. LOUIS (the System), a Pension Trust Fund of the City of St. Louis, Missouri, as of and for the year ended September 30, 2021, and the related notes to the financial statements, which collectively comprise the System's basic financial statements and have issued our report thereon dated March 22, 2022.

-INTERNAL CONTROL OVER FINANCIAL REPORTING
+REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING

-In planning and performing our audit of the financial statements, we considered the System's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the System's internal control.
+In planning and performing our audit of the financial statements, we considered the System's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the System's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the System's internal control.